kodecocodes/i9t/testing/testing.markdown

 Tapping the diamond icon builds and launches the application.
 And then...the simulator does something you've probably never see it do before.
 It becomes possessed!
 Specifically, it simulates tapping into Ray's Full Body Workout and then tapping back.

-> **Note**: You may be thinking that this is not a real test since it has no assertions.
-Regular XCTest unit tests always rely on one or more assertion macros such as XCTAssertTrue, XCTAssertFalse, XCTAssertEquals and so on.
+You may be thinking that this is not a real test since it has no assertions.
+If you've written regular `XCTest` tests before, you know that they rely on one or more assertion such as `XCTAssertTrue()`, `XCTAssertFalse()`, `XCTAssertEquals()` and so on.

-Although you can, you don't have to assert anything explicitly in an UI test.
-If the test cannot find a particular element on the screen that it was expecting, it's considered a failure.
-Therefore simply tapping around and going through your usual actions implicitly tests your UI.
+Although you _can_ add assertions, you don't have to explicitly assert anything in a UI test.
+If the test expects to find a specific UI element on the screen (e.g. a button that says "Workouts") but doesn't, the test will fail.
+In other words, tapping around your app and going through your usual actions implicitly tests your UI.

 There are three main classes involved in UI testing: `XCUIApplication`, `XCUIElement` and `XCUIElementQuery`.
 They're difficult to distinguish in `testRaysFullBodyWorkout()` because of Swift's type inference, but they're there!
+Here's a short description on what they do:

 - `XCUIApplication` is a proxy for your application.
-You use it to launch your application to start a test using its launch() method.
-The setup() method in your test file contains a call to `launch()`, which launches the app every time a new UI test is about to run. `XCUIApplication` is also the root of the element hierarchy that you can test.
+You use it to launch and terminate the application as you start and end UI tests.
+Notice that the `setup()` method in **WorkoutsUITests.swift** launches the app.
+This means you're launching your `XCUIApplication` before every UI test in the file. `XCUIApplication` is also the root element in the element hierarchy visible to your test.
 - `XCUIElement` is a proxy for UI elements in the application.
-XCUIElement can have a type (e.g. Cell, Table, WebView, etc.) as well as an identifier.
+Every `UIKit` class you can think of can be represented by a `XCUIElement`.
+How? `XCUIElement` can have a type (e.g. `.Cell`, `.Table`, `.WebView`, etc.) as well as an identifier.
 The identifier usually comes from the element's accessibility information such as its accessibility identifier, label or value.
-What can you do with a XCUIElement?
+>What can you do with an `XCUIElement`?
 Anything you can think of.
 You can try tapping, double tapping, swiping in every direction.
-- `XCUIElementQuery` resolves to collections of accessible elements.
+Just like a UI element, there's no guarantee the `XCUIElement` will respond to these actions, but you can sure try them!
+- `XCUIElementQuery` queries a `XCUIElement` for sub-elements matching some criteria.
 The three most popular ways to query elements is with `descendantsMatchingType(_:)`, `childrenMatchingType(:_)` and `containingType(_:_:)`.

-> **Note**: Remember that `XCUIApplication` and `XCUIElement` are only proxies, not the actual objects by a different names.
-For example The type `XCUIElementType.Button` can either mean a UIButton or a UIBarButtonItem (which does not descend from UIButton) or it can be any other button-like entity!
+> **Note**: Remember that `XCUIApplication` and `XCUIElement` are only proxies, not the actual objects.
+For example The type `XCUIElementType.Button` can either mean a `UIButton` or a `UIBarButtonItem` (which does not descend from `UIButton`) or it can be any other button-like entity!

 Let's add one more step to the your current test.
-When you step into the workout detail page, you're also going to scroll down and tap on the "Select & Workout" button.
-This will bring up an alert view, which your test will dismiss by tapping "OK".
+When you step into the workout detail page, you're also going to scroll down and tap the **Select & Workout** button.
+This will bring up an alert view, which your test will dismiss by tapping **OK**.
 Finally, you'll return to the workout list screen like before.
 While you're at it, you'll also refactor what the method you implemented previously.

-Go to testRaysFullBodyWorkout() and replace the implementation with the following:
+Go to `testRaysFullBodyWorkout()` and replace the implementation with the following:

 ```swift
 func testRaysFullBodyWorkout() {